bertoxious/mlflow/Readme.md

 ├──────meta.yml(contains the meta data information of experiment)
 |──────multiple Runs folder(This can have one to many run folders depending upon the number of runs done by the user)

+NOTE :: The run folder structure is from top to bottom bottom being the latest run folder

 ```

 meta.yml values